 Eduardo: Definitely.
 There are a lot of things to share.
-I will share some of them; otherwise, we will be talking here for hours and hours.
+I will share some of them; otherwise, we will talk here for hours and hours.
 I will definitely start with the outside-the-classroom experiences because these are the ones that really mattered to me.
 The Global Lab program was special for me as in this program, students go to a country and do consult for a client.
-The client can be a company or the government, or an NGO in different parts of the world.
+The client can be a company, the government, or an NGO in different parts of the world.
 I did a global lab in Ecuador this past spring break.
 This is a six-month consulting program wherein you get to visit the client.
 I was there in Ecuador for one week.
 I am on a project for the Government of Ecuador, our direct client, for which I visited farmers and food processing plants and helped the farmers to increase their income on their production of hearts of palm and golden berries, which grow very well in Ecuador.
-Having those interactions with farmers and government officials and understanding what their struggles are, is what I enjoy the most because I can use these learnings to make an impact.
+Having those interactions with farmers and government officials and understanding their struggles is what I enjoy most because I can use these learnings to make an impact.
 This is an amazing experience because in the process you visit different places and have a lot of fun with your colleagues.

 So. in general, what I liked most about Kellogg was the opportunities for experiential learning outside the classroom.
 For example, I did a Marketing Lab, which is also consulting for revamping a digital marketing strategy for a large retailer in the USA.
-I visited the client a couple of times, and we had amazing faculty supporting our team along the way and providing us coaching.
-We also had the support from a consulting company for coaching purposes.
+I visited the client a couple of times, and we had amazing faculty supporting our team along the way and providing us with coaching.
+We also had support from a consulting company for coaching purposes.
 We had a big challenge and a big outcome at the end.
 So what I learned at Kellogg was relevant and impactful to companies.